 5 Indications of MLP’s Positive Impact on My Students

 "Given the right opportunities and resources, Moroccans will and indeed do read books with enthusiasm."
-Ali Amhal presents evidence from Ibn Sina High School in Biougra, the south of Morocco.
+Ali Amhal presents evidence from Ibn Sina High School in Biougra, in the Souss region of Morocco.

 by Ali Amal

 The results of the Arab Reading Index, released during the Knowledge Summit in December 2016 in Dubai, revealed that, on average, a citizen of the Arabic-speaking world reads around 17 books and 35 hours per year.
 For Northeast Africa, Egypt led with 89% (64 hours and 27 books per individual per year), followed by Sudan with 43% (33 hours and 14 books), and Libya with 23% (18 hours and 10 books).
 Morocco had the highest score among Maghreb region countries with a score of 87% (57 hours and 27 books), followed by Tunisia with 70% (47 hours and 22 books), and Algeria with 51% (36 hours and 17 books).

 Yet, despite these reassuring results, I can personally state that many Moroccan people, including students and teachers, do not read.
 Many will try to persuade us that it's useless to try to force Moroccans to take up the habit of reading.
 However, in this article, I would like to shatter this gloomy, black attitude and demonstrate that, given the right opportunities and resources, Moroccans will, and indeed do, read books with enthusiasm.
 To that end, I would like to share five indications from the 2018-19 academic year at my school that demonstrate the extent to which reading is thriving.